-4. PUBLIC QUESTIONS
+4. Public Questions

-Any member of the public may ask a question or make a statement at this point in the meeting.
-Each person has two minutes and a maximum of 15 minutes is allotted to public questions/statements, which must be about matters for which the Board is responsible.
-Questions can be put under this item or, if they relate to an item on the agenda, when the Board considers that item.
+Any member of the public may ask a question or make a statement at this point in the meeting, provided that they have been invited to participate in this meeting and have submitted their question or statement in writing and in advance.
+Each person has two minutes and a maximum of 15 minutes is allotted to public questions/statements, which must be about matters for which the Cabinet is responsible.
+The Chair may disallow a question if it is offensive, substantially the same as another question or requires disclosure of exempt or confidential information.
+If the question cannot be answered at the meeting a written response will be provided after the meeting.